PM - Integration Management

 [1 - 3.4.6 Sequence Activities]

-D | Potential discrepancy of project performance with project management plan. |
+D | Executing the project work to ensure the expected future performance is inline with the project management plan. |

 What change management plan describes?

-B | Sources and methods to gather requirements and authorization of their approval. |
+A | Sources and methods to gather requirements and authorization of their approval. |

 C | Work authorization hierarchy. |